tigera-cs/Calico-Enterprise-Networking-Training-FR/1. Install Calico Enterprise/README.md

                             "--cluster-cidr=10.48.0.0/16"
 ```

-Now apply the following manifest, which will create the the Installation custom resource.
+Now apply the following manifest, which will create the the Installation custom resource and enables the CNI functionality in the cluster.

 ```
 kubectl apply -f -<<EOF